shuzhao-li/yung/chapters/0_APPENDIX.md

 favor.
 They kept their agreement.
-They set their names to a memorial recommending the education of a corps of young men abroad for
+They set their names to a memorial recommending the education of a corps of young men abroad for the Government service and at the Government expense.

-270 MY LIFE IN CHINA AND AMERICA

-the Government service and at the Government expense.
 This memorial they forwarded to Pe- kin, where they backed it by all means in their power and to the effect that in the month of
-August, 1871, the measure recommended was adopted by the Imperial Government and a sum equal to $1,500,000 appropriated for its execu- tion.
+August, 1871, the measure recommended was adopted by the Imperial Government and a sum equal to $1,500,000 appropriated for its execution.

 Mandarin Yung Wing was scarcely able to support the joy of his triumph.
 For two days,